Updated: Dec 15, 2019

 I did it.
 After years of contemplating whether or not to attend a meditation retreat, I took the plunge into the unknown and signed up for a 7 Day Advanced Meditation Retreat with Dr. Joe Dispenza and the Encephalon Team.
 Those of you who know me, have heard I've been studying Dr. Joe's material for the last handful of years.
 Even though I resonated with his material, I continued to combine his suggestions with many other modalities, trying to blend various techniques.
 I was curious to learn as much as I could.
 I believed the more techniques I knew, the more effective I could be at helping others who wanted a meditation practice that would fit their lifestyle.
 But, time and time again, students who committed to a 5-20 minute hybrid meditation practice, one that felt "right" for them, lost their consistency and turned back to behaviors that derailed their practice.
 I wanted to know why.
 How could a practice that provided relaxation, clarity, and some recognizable, positive change, be neglected so easily?

-Around a year ago, I devoted myself solely to understanding how the mind works and look at the reasons why our habits can sabotage our best intentions.
+Years ago, I devoted myself to understanding how the mind works and look at the reasons why our habits can sabotage our best intentions.
 I read studies by Daniel Goleman and Richard Davidson, listened to lectures on Epigenetics, and scoured books about addictions, behavioral science, neuroplasticity, and meditation changing the brain.
 I consistently returned to Dr. Joe's material and decided to focus my practice on using his longer guided meditations.
 And that's when something shifted.

 By late August, I was meditating twice a day, with an hour in the morning and and hour at night.
 Each time I got up from my chair or cushion, I felt more connected with everything in and around me.
 I had a perpetual smile on my face and this interesting dichotomous sense of lightness and fullness at the same time.
 Sometimes, after practice, I would step out of my room and search the house for someone to hug.
 I wanted to share this incredible loving feeling that I seemed to find by the end of each meditation.